Every industry has its lingo. But DTC retail can often feel like its own language. So, we defined the most common ecommerce terms in everyday English.

 Revenue per conversion quantifies how much you make on average per conversion.

-And when you have several marketing campaigns running for the same product, it is a good indicator of where revenue is actually coming from.
+And when you have several marketing campaigns running for the same product, tracking the conversion rate for each campaign is a good indicator of where revenue is actually coming from.
 That way, you can shut down ineffective ad campaigns and put more budget into the top-performing campaigns.

 How to calculate revenue per click :